-Use online backups to back up a database while it is running.
+Use online backups to back up a database while it is running, without blocking transactions.

 You can perform online backups by using several types of backup procedures or by using operating systems commands with the freeze and unfreeze system procedures.